videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer/readme.txt

 You can configure the plug-in to show the video's meta data in the post ( where available ) , as well as default dimensions to display the video at and a default account to use.

+The plugin also adds in the required meta data tags to support both open graph integration with facebook and Oembed integration.

 Usage
 -----